orakaro/The-introduction-to-RxSwift-you-have-been-missing/README.md

 ![Imgur](http://i.imgur.com/hLF5F3K.png)

-I ended up digging to RxSwift examples and some [open source app](https://github.com/devxoul/RxTodo).
+I ended up digging into RxSwift examples and some [open source apps](https://github.com/devxoul/RxTodo).
-The RxSwift's [very first document](https://github.com/ReactiveX/RxSwift/blob/master/Documentation/Why.md) bring in RxSwift's `Binding` or `Retry` - things that I haven't got a clue about.
+The RxSwift's [very first document](https://github.com/ReactiveX/RxSwift/blob/master/Documentation/Why.md) brings in RxSwift's `Binding` or `Retry` - things that I haven't got a clue about.
-Reading code is not easy also, since it introduces RxSwift in very detail with `RxDataSources` and `Moya/RxSwift` *at the same time*.
+Also, reading the code is not easy, since it introduces RxSwift in great detail with `RxDataSources` and `Moya/RxSwift` *at the same time*.

-So I decided to code a sample app that present exactly "Who to Follow" pattern with step by step explanation.
-This is equivalent to Andre's work but is written in Swift instead, and I hope this can help you learning RxSwift easier than me :smile:
+So I decided to code a sample app that presents exactly "Who to Follow" pattern with step-by-step explanations.
+This is equivalent to Andre's work, but is written in Swift instead and I hope this can help you learn RxSwift easier than me :smile:

 # What is Reactive Programming?
-Tapping a button, typing one chracter inside a label, etc, every occurrence triggered by user can be considered as a typical asynchronous event.
+Tapping a button, typing one chracter inside a text field, etc, every occurrence triggered by user can be considered as a typical asynchronous event.
-What if our user repeatedly tap an element, or continuously typing in a search bar?
+What if our user repeatedly taps an element, or is continuously typing in a search bar?
 This time we have *asynchronous event streams*.

 ```